 When atmospheric conditions combine to provide moisture, lift, and warm unstable air that elevates rapidly, a thunderstorm is formed.
 Thunderstorms can occur at any time of day and in all months of the year, but they are most common during summer afternoons or evenings and in combination with frontal boundaries.
 Maryland experiences approximately 20-40 thunderstorm days per year, and they occur frequently in Baltimore.
-Thunderstorms are considered a significant hazard due to their ability
+Thunderstorms are considered a significant hazard due to their ability to spawn tornadoes, hailstorms, strong winds, flash floods, and damaging lightning.
+Significant lightning and hail events in Baltimore, as reported in Table 12, have resulted in at least two deaths.
+On June 9, 2018, multiple people were struck by lightning, according to a Baltimore Patch news article by

-Table 12: Thunderstorm (Lightening and Hail) 1957-2017
+Table 12: Thunderstorm (Lightening and Hail) 1957-2017 County/City Total Events Total Injuries Total Deaths Baltimore City 22 4 2